Carved from lapis lazuli and wrapped in gold

-Thought to have belonged in the collection of Holy Roman Emperor Rudolf II, this ornately decorated Ewer is carved from two pieces of Lapis Lazuli (an exotic and expensive mineral probably imported from what is now Afghanistan) and wrapped in lavish gold.
-The gold mounts are elegantly chased into the form of a gracious boyish triton, with a horn and split fish-tails.
+The body of this virtuoso ewer is carved from two pieces of lapis lazuli, an exotic and expensive mineral probably imported from what is now Afghanistan.
+The mounts are gold, elegantly chased into the form of a gracious boyish triton, with a horn and split fish-tails.

 Probably Prague, the mounts perhaps by Paulus van Vianen

 Bequeathed by Michael Wellby, 2012

 View on our online Collection Online Site: WA2013.1.163

 License this image - visit the Ashmolean Image Library